 (Same with your bowl.)

-Next, add 2 c. of flour and mix on low.
+Next, add 2 cups of flour and mix on low.

 (If you are working in a bowl do the same thing, but mix well with a spoon.)

-After your initial 2 c. of flour are well combined with your water, add your flour, a cup at a time, while your mixer is on low.
+After the initial 2 cups of flour are well combined with your water, add your flour, a cup at a time, while your mixer is on low.

 (If you are working in a bowl, you will need to use your hands to knead the dough by folding it in half, like a book, and pressing down into the bowl continuously.
 As you get each cup incorporated add another.)